milonmaze/privacy-terms-observatory/privacypolicy.pg.com/en.md

 Privacy Policy

-Updated October 14, 2022
+Updated December 30, 2022

 Download a copy of this Privacy Policy (PDF)

 FAQ

-Commonly asked questions about how we collect, store and use your data.
+Commonly asked questions about how we collect, store and use your personal data, as defined in applicable laws.

-Do we sell your personal information for monetary compensation?
+Do we sell your personal data for monetary compensation?

 No

-Do we share your data with third party partners?
+Do we disclose your personal data to third-party partners?

 Yes

-Do we receive information from other companies you have given data permission to?
+Do we receive personal data from other companies you have given permission to?

 Yes

-Do we use your information for better product recommendations and site experiences?
+Do we use your personal data for better product recommendations and site experiences?

 Yes

-Do we give you control of your data?
+Do we give you control of your personal data?

 Yes

-How You Control Your Data
+How You Control Your Personal Data

-How We Gather & Use Data
+How We Gather & Use Personal Data

-How We Share Data
+How We Disclose Data

 Types of Data We Collect

 Children and Personal Data

-How Your Information Stays Safe
+How We Protect Your Information

 International Transfers